coderanger/coderanger.net/content/posts/chef-mailing-list.md

 will continue improving the site.
 I think things are pretty stable overall, the site isn't everything I would have wanted, but it is in a position for the community to move forward.
-I'll keep a close eye on things as is my usual modus operandi, and am happy to help where I can.
+I'll keep a close eye on things as is my usual modus operandi, and am happy to do what I can with my remaining spoons.

 # Questions?